 3. Espresso machine with grinder: From whole beans to espresso

 Espresso machines with a grinder go one step further than most other mechanisms that you come across.
 They are not only able to brew the specialty coffee, but they also grind the pre-ground freshly.
 Coffee can lose its aroma due to long storage.
 The powder that you create from ground beans is more affected by the loss in taste/flavor.
 Some espresso machines with a grinder even roast the coffee beans freshly.
 As a result, individual settings are also possible in some cases.
+These machines are also referred to as bean to cup coffee makers due to the process.
+Do checkout our recommendations for this type of machines listed here.

 4. Espresso machine with portafilter: Semi-automatic espresso machines